Magorc/Getting-and-Cleaning-Data-Project/CodeBook.md

 ###From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 - Using the aggregate function, I took the mean of each variable
-- It was then ordered first by activity, then subject
 - The data is saved in tidydata.txt which should appear in your working directory.
 - A copy is in the repository.